alakeldev/passwords-generator-and-manager/README.md

 - [termcolor](https://pypi.org/project/termcolor/): print colored text in the terminal.
 - [pyfiglet](https://pypi.org/project/pyfiglet/): create the app titles with ASCII art.
 - [random](https://docs.python.org/3/library/random.html): the primary objective is to generate a new password each time the user requests one by selecting random characters from the constant ‘PWD_CHARACTERS’.
 - [re](https://docs.python.org/3/library/re.html): the primary use of regular expressions and matching operations is to extract the first and last name of the user.
-Additionally, these operations are used to control the input with only numbers and a condition that controls the number of characters between 4 and 40.
+Additionally, these operations are used to limit the input with numbers only in addition to condition which will limit also the number of characters to be between 4 to 40.
 - [codecs](https://docs.python.org/3/library/codecs.html): provides a way to encode and decode data.
 - [os](https://docs.python.org/3/library/os.html): the primary use of file manipulation is to create, read, and write files.
 Additionally, it is used to manipulate paths such as those used in if conditions to check the file, and to check the file size.
 - [Fernet](https://cryptography.io/en/latest/fernet/): the cryptography package includes a feature "Fernet" that allows for the encryption and decryption of data within a file using a symmetric key.